What is the 'residency requirement'?

 The following IEC countries have a residency requirement in the IEC process:

-If you are from one of these countries, you must provide a mailing address from your home country.
+If you are from one of these countries, you must provide a mailing address from your home country in your IEC application.

 This usually isn’t a problem if you apply from your home country.
 However, if you are already in Canada, or in another country, this can be easy to miss.
 As a result, your work permit will be refused if you don’t include a home-country address, because the residency requirement is not met.